 People and Culture Board/how it will operateFinance 200521/12 Questions from members of the public No questions had been received from members of the public.
-200521/13 Date of Next Meeting The next formal JUCD Board meeting was scheduled to take place on Thursday 15 July 2021; to be held via MS Teams.
-All to Note
+200521/13 Date of Next Meeting The next formal JUCD Board meeting was scheduled to take place on Thursday 15 July 2021; All to to be held via MS Teams.
+Note